 This addresses the opportunities and challenges of a range of traditional and emerging digital research approaches and techniques focusing on the relevance of their applications from a user perspective.

 Other Teaching Activities

-I am interested in supervising PhDs in: Development, use and regulation of Information and Communication technologies Innovation in ICTs and Telecoms, e-science, Digital research, Online Community, E-inclusion, Social policy in the Digital World, ICT in Social care, Digital Serious Games, The Future of Work in the Information Society, Smart Cities, ICTs and Development Digital Markets Crowdsourcing Crowdfunding Neurocontrol of IT Digital infrastructures Digital Evidence
+I am interested in supervising PhDs in: Development, use and regulation of Information and Communication technologies Innovation in ICTs and Telecoms, Innovation in technology-enabled services e-science, Ethnography of Algorithms Sociology of Digital research Development of Digital tools for qualiative research Online Community, E-inclusion and the Digital Divide Social policy in the Digital World, ICT in Social care, Digital Serious Games, The Future of Work in the Information Society, Smart Cities, Living Labs ICTs and Development Digital Markets Crowdsourcing Crowdfunding Neurocontrol of IT Digital infrastructures Evidence in the Data Society

 Find out more about the programmes that I am involved with: